zeus2198/b4-sidebar/README.md

 This is a responsive side-bar template for **Boostrap 4** with slide in/out interactive animations.
 It comes in two themes which are [dark]( https://github.com/xxxZeus/b4-sidebar/blob/master/index.html) and [light]( https://github.com/xxxZeus/b4-sidebar/blob/master/light.html).
 Dark theme is the default theme.

 The side-bar hides in smaller screen and can be toggled with help of button in navbar.
 You do not need to make navbar separately, a part of side-bar it self is navbar which appears on smaller screen.
 Just follow the code pattern described below and you will be good to go.
-Also look at [index.html](https://github.com/xxxZeus/b4-sidebar/blob/master/index.html) and [light.html](https://github.com/xxxZeus/b4-sidebar/blob/master/light.html) of proper examples.
+For proper examples, have a look at [index.html](https://github.com/xxxZeus/b4-sidebar/blob/master/index.html) and [light.html](https://github.com/xxxZeus/b4-sidebar/blob/master/light.html).

 In the demo [font-awesome](http://fontawesome.io/) icons are being used, but you can use any.